 - Using and communicating technical information

-The College also runs a Level Two Land-based Technology Diploma and apprenticeships with land-based companies.
+The college also runs a Level 2 Land-based Technology Diploma and apprenticeships with land-based companies.

 Work as an operations engineer, operations analyst and systems administrator, among others, in the communication and technology industries.

 There are no formal entry requirements are Level 1.
 Achievement at Level 1 is required for entry to Level 2.
 All students must have a satisfactory reference.

 Ashley is travelling the world as a vehicle mechanic in the army after completing his two-year Engineering course.

 He is confident his time at Bishop Burton College has prepared him for this exciting opportunity.

 “We have covered a really wide variety of things,” said Ashley.
 “The tutors are always really helpful when you need them.

 “I will now be joining the army as a vehicle mechanic and going around the world.
 The travelling, the fact I will be able to gain more